The Prickle (@ThePrickle) November 17, 2016

 The dynamism lifted a gear higher when Smith and James digressed into an improvisation on Park Bench People, rapping and riffing with extended repetitions to explosive effect.
 Lurking references to Freddie Hubbard’s Red Clay reminded us that his jazz roots remain as relevant as ever.

 It was for the closing tracks that long-time collaborator bassist Solomon Dorsey augmented the pair to a trio.
 The glee on James’ face as they duetted on Come to my Door spread throughout the room, prompting couples to swoon to the unabashed romance of the self-titled Ladies’ Man.
-José James’ vocals are at their best stretching around the soul of an Otis Redding cover but, to his credit and our benefit, he refuses to let his versatility be confined.
+José James’ vocals are at their best stretching around the soul of a Bill Withers cover but, to his credit and our benefit, he refuses to let his versatility be confined.